ryanflannery/oxbar/README.md

    * Add plots of historical memory & cpu (support historical plot generically)
    * Support showing date/time
    * Determine "mute" status in volume (stats/volume.c)...this has proven challenging
    * Support configuration of the various options & aesthetics
    * Add module: support named hw.sensor mibs and their values in the display
    * Add module: netowrk usage & breakdown (with history)
    * Add module: PF usage & breakdown (with history)
+   * Use images for stats (like volume/battery/memory/etc)...scaling & licensing
+     here are an issue